ThatDRW/Java-CustomerDetailsService/readme.md

 - [ ] Technical requirements:
     - [x] Java 17 runtime
     - [x] Spring Boot 2/3
-    - [ ] Cloud native microservice ready
+    - [x] Cloud native microservice ready
+        - [x] SecurityContants
     - [x] Production ready (unit test and code compliancy should be there)
+        - [x] 97.3% Line Coverage on Unit and Integration Tests
     - [x] Persistence in a SQL DB (in memory DB will do for the assignment) (e.g. H2 in memory or dockerized Postgres)
     - [x] The project must be stored in GIT on either Github or Gitlab and must be made accessible (this is for understanding git related stuff)